davidppenny/Detecting-Fake-Amazon-Reviews/README.md

 <b>Project Goal<b>

-- Goal 1: Using various machine learning and NLP techniques I will attempt to determine to what extent which of the following features could assist with determining if a review is falsified.
+- Goal 1: Using various machine learning and NLP techniques I will attempt to determine to what extent which of the features below could assist with determining if a review is falsified.
-- Goal 2: Determine the combination of the following features that results in the highest level of accuracy of detecting falsified reviews.
+- Goal 2: Determine the combination of features below that results in the highest level of accuracy of detecting falsified reviews.

 <b>Feature Engineering:<b>